Pipeline, Proposals, and Follow-ups

 Subscription and Recurring Revenue

 For subscription businesses, the pipeline extends beyond the initial sale into activation and retention.
 The activation rate during trial is the leading indicator.
-If 100 people start a trial and only 12 activate core features, the conversion problem is not in the sales follow-up.
-It is in the product experience.
+If 100 people start a trial and only 12 activate core features, the conversion problem is likely upstream of the sales follow-up.
+Common causes include onboarding friction, product-market fit, or a mismatch between the sales promise and the actual experience.

 Lead Capture, Routing, and Qualification